Project-MONAI/monai-deploy-workflow-manager/README.md

 ## Contributing

-For guidance on making a contribution to MONAI Deploy App SDK, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).
+For guidance on making a contribution to MONAI Deploy Workflow Manager, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).

 ## Community